VWO Platform

 The hippocampus is part of the medial temporal lobe structure that plays a major role in the consolidation process where information from short-term memory is transferred into long-term memory to be retrieved at will.

 It is also intimately involved in the process of both acquiring new memories and the retrieval of old ones.
-It is not a storage hub of memories, but a transit point between the working and long term memory.
+It is not a storage hub of memories, but a transit point between the working and long-term memory.

-While users read through your copy, they are consciously and unconsciously being triggered by the different elements of the copy- page, headline, copy text, color, especially typography etc. Each of those element acts as a cue for recollection of old memories, meanings and associations.
+While users read through your copy, they are consciously and unconsciously being triggered by the different elements of the copy- page, headline, copy text, color, especially typography etc. Each of those elements acts as a cue for recollection of old memories, meanings and associations.

 For people to connect and engage with your copy, it needs to be relevant to them.
 Dr. Michael Rosenbloom, a behavioral neurologist with HealthPartners Center for Memory and Aging, states that people retain knowledge that is “relevant to their own careers and interests”.
 For your landing page to convert successfully, it needs to be personalized so that your target audience can relate and associate with it.
 The landing page should “speak their language”.
-Doing this will help break the barrier, so that the actual message of your copy can smoothly coalesce with your real life experience.
+Doing this will help break the barrier so that the actual message of your copy can smoothly coalesce with your real-life experience.
 This can be done through personalization.
 Take a look at the example mentioned below:

 Landing Page Personalisation